wearelighthouse/devDependencies/README.md

 ## 2. `npm`

-[`npm`](https://www.npmjs.com/) is the package manager for JavaScript and pretty much any fronent `devDependecies` we need.
-We us it to install and manage all of our projects fronent `devDependecies`.
+[`npm`](https://www.npmjs.com/) is the package manager for JavaScript and pretty much any frontend `devDependencies` we need.
+We us it to install and manage all of our projects frontend `devDependencies`.

 You can easily install `npm` using [Homebrew](http://brew.sh/), which you should all get, with the following command: